 Contact an eminent domain attorney today to schedule a free consultation

 Anyone who is facing the appropriation of their property through eminent domain should discuss their options with an experienced attorney as soon as possible.
 Fortunately, in some cases, an attorney can successfully stop the government’s exercise of its eminent domain power.
 Furthermore, even if the condemnation ultimately takes place, an experienced eminent domain lawyer can often have a significant impact on the amount of compensation a landowner ultimately receives.
-To schedule a free case evaluation with one of our attorneys, please call Sever Storey today at 888.318.3761.
+To schedule a free case evaluation with one of our attorneys, please call Sever Walker Padgitt today at 888.318.3761.

 References: